 Stop paying for minutes and texts you don’t use and don’t need.
-Instead try switching to a carrier like US Mobile that allows you to pay for what you use.
-They have a slick dashboard that let’s you easily keep track of your usage, you can snooze service when you’re on vacation, and their no contract so you’re not locked into anything.
+Instead, try switching to a carrier like US Mobile that allows you to pay for what you use.
+They have a slick dashboard that lets you easily keep track of your usage, you can snooze service when you’re on vacation, and there is no contract, so you’re not locked into anything.

-74% of Students who use US Mobile have 1GB or data or less, and pay on average $9 per month.
+74% of Students who use US Mobile have 1GB of data or less and pay on average $9 per month.
 Why is this?
-They’ve realized that they’re on WiFi most of the time either on campus or at home and rarely use cellphone data.
+They’ve realized that they’re on WiFi most of the time, either on campus or at home, and rarely use cellphone data.
 Furthermore, the days of calling your friends and talking for hours on end are behind us, so there’s no point in paying for an unlimited talk plan you barely use.

-Pro tip: Check out this blog post on how to cut your plan even further by doing things like turning off background app refresh.
+Pro tip: Check out this blog post to cut your plan even further by doing things like turning off background app refresh.

 Pro Tip: Make your next brunch more affordable by sticking to BYOB places.
 Bring a bottle of champagne or prosecco and order some orange juice and make your own DIY mimosas.

 Heading home for the holidays?
 Taking the bus or train?
-Well you’re in luck because both Greyhound and Amtrak offer student discounts on tickets.
-Amtrak offers 15% on travel all year long when book 3 days in advance.
-While Greyhound offers 20% off travel via the Student Advantage card.
+Well, you’re in luck because both Greyhound and Amtrak offer student discounts on tickets.
+Amtrak offers 15% on travel all year long when booking 3 days in advance.
+At the same time, Greyhound offers 20% off travel via the Student Advantage card.